jadient/frontend/documentation/guides/InstallationDreamhost.markdown

 	- *Select File System:* Local filesystem
 	- *Enter your local file system credentials:* /home/USERNAME/OpenPhotoRoot/src/html/photos
 	- *File system hostname for download URL (Web accessible w/o "http://"):* YOURDOMAIN.com/photos

+### Launching your OpenPhoto site

+Now you're ready to launch your OpenPhoto site.
+Point your browser to your host and you'll be taken to a setup screen.

+Once you complete the three steps your site will be up and running.

+**ENJOY!**

 ### Troubleshooting